eolamijuwon/DemogRaphic-Methods-and-Data-Analysis-with-R/2020/Workshops/DemogRaphic Research and Data Analysis/Day 1 - Introduction to Demographic Data Analysis/README.md

 ```

+*Think about `%>%` function as "then".
+E.g. Tabulate modern contraceptive use, then calculate the percentage distribution and assign it to `perc`, then multiply by 100, then round to 2 d.p.

 #### Exercise 1D.1

 - Create a vector **region_freq** with information on the number and percentage of AGYW in each region.